Pluralism has three principal meanings in the social

 social interests rather than the domination of particular groups.

-present and are celebrated as enriching the social fabric.
+differences are present and are celebrated as enriching the social fabric.
+Pluralism is a

-Pluralism is a view of the causation of social phenomena, especially of
+view of the causation of social phenomena, especially of social

-social change, that examines the interaction of a variety of factors rather than relying
+change, that examines the interaction of a variety of factors rather than relying on a

-are several values which may be equally correct and fundamental, and yet in conflict with
+values which may be equally correct and fundamental, and yet in conflict with each other.

 September 15, 2009 University of Edinburgh School of Law Working Paper No. 2009-23